somatisch/somatisch-site/index.md

 - from strategy to task to outcome.

 ## approach
 The somatisch.io approach brings together two key aspects of effective strategy to task execution:

 1. **Understanding**: providing rigorous, pragmatic, model and method driven analysis
 2. **Energy**: helping clients realize decisions  by generating the momentum to execute a course of action

 The somatisch.io [practice](/recipes/practice) is based on the following characteristics:

+  Specific
-- specific: guides practitioners and participants with actions, methods, models, and heuristics - all of which we call recipes;
+  : guides practitioners and participants with actions, methods, models, and heuristics - all of which we call recipes.

+  Learning focused
-- learning focused: specifies actions as part of patterns that can be learned and executed;
+  : specifies actions as part of patterns that can be learned and executed.

+  Outcome driven
-- outcome driven: analyzes outcomes and data that result from actions and reconstructs the patterns that produced them;
+  : analyzes outcomes and data that result from actions and reconstructs the patterns that produced them.

+  Evolutionary
-- evolutionary: adjusts, iterates, and evolves patterns to drive toward desired outcomes;
+  : adjusts, iterates, and evolves patterns to drive toward desired outcomes.

+  Discursive and constructive
-- discursive and constructive: works with clients to develop the assumptions that inform patterns and recipes; and
+  : works with clients to develop the assumptions that inform patterns and recipes.

+  Pragmatic and applied
-- pragmatic and applied: made to be implemented in the real world and grounded in practical application.
+  : made to be implemented in the real world and grounded in practical application.

 Feel free to look through and use our [recipes](/recipes).